yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/async-replication.md

 ## Not (yet) supported deployment scenarios

 ### Broadcast
 This topology involves 1 source cluster sending data to many sink clusters.
-This is currently not officially supported (TBD GH issue).
+This is currently not officially supported [#11535](https://github.com/yugabyte/yugabyte-db/issues/11535).

 ### Consolidation
 This topology involves many source clusters sending data to one central sink cluster.
-This is currently not officially supported (TBD GH issue).
+This is currently not officially supported [#11535](https://github.com/yugabyte/yugabyte-db/issues/11535).

 ### More complex topologies
 Outside of our traditional 1:1 topology and the above 1:N and N:1, there are many other sensible configurations one might want to setup this replication feature with.
 However, none of these are currently officially supported.
 Some examples
 - Daisy chaining -- connecting a series of clusters, as both source and target, eg: `A<>B<>C`
 - Ring -- connecting a series of clusters, in a loop, eg: `A<>B<>C<>A`

 Note, some of these might get naturally unblocked, as soon as we unblock both Broadcast and Consolidation usecases, thus allowing a cluster to simultaneously be both a source and a sink to several other clusters.
+These are tracked in [#11535](https://github.com/yugabyte/yugabyte-db/issues/11535).

 ## Features and limitations